grafana/grafana/docs/sources/alerting/set-up/provision-alerting-resources/file-provisioning/index.md

 ## Import templates

-Create or delete templates via provisioning files in your Grafana instance(s).
+Create or delete templates using provisioning files in your Grafana instance(s).

 1. Find the notification template in Grafana.
 1. [Export][alerting_export] a template by copying the template content and title.